nebulasio/nebdocs/docs/go-nebulas/testnet.md

 # How to Join Nebulas Testnet

+> _Tips_: the tutorial below is for Eagle Nebula.
+The new tutorial for Nebulas NOVA is coming soon.

 ## Introduction

   We are glad to release the Nebulas Testnet.
 It simulates the Nebulas network and NVM, and allows developers to interact with Nebulas without paying the cost of gas.